nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

     - `hasPapers` - tells if the driver forgot his papers or not;
     - `location` - the "x y" coordinates on a grid (map) kept in a string.

-Before inserting a few events into our stream, let's run a query to see in real time how the events are getting appended, to the stream one-by-one.
+Before inserting a few events into our stream, let's run a query to see in real-time how the events are getting appended to the stream one by one.
 In a separate `ksqldb-cli` instance run:

 ```
 select * from carLocations emit changes;
 ```

 Now, let's insert a few events in our `carLocations` stream.
-You will see that the syntax of inserting new events is very similar to SQL, after all ksqlDB is a database:
+You will see that the syntax of inserting new events is very similar to SQL; after all ksqlDB is a database:

 ```
 INSERT INTO carLocations (profileId, color, hasPapers, location) VALUES ('Car A', 'Red', true, '0 1');